Uganda March 27-April 5, 2023

 During Uganda’s era of British colonialism, settlement by Europeans was not allowed, and today there are few Caucasians in Uganda.
 The term for whites is muzungu shouted out by children, not derogatory.

 Accessible and affordable, but not high tourism, more edge, more authenticity and less predictability.
 Real Africa, the urban bustle of Kampala then lush subsistence farming and small villages.
-Roads are rough, people are friendly, not everything moves according to schedule or to plan.
+Roads are rough, people are friendly, and not everything moves according to schedule or to plan.

-Most travellers come for the gorilla safari, but other major draws are the chimpanzees, ornithology, trekking the Rwenzoris and visiting the source of The Nile river.
+Most travellers come for the gorilla safari, but other major draws are the chimpanzees, ornithology, trekking the Rwenzoris and visiting the source of The Nile River.

 History.
 Hunter-gatherers until 1,700 to 2,300 years ago.
 Empire of Kitara (14-15th centuries).

 Arab traders moved inland in the 1830s, British in the 1860s searching for the source of the Nile.
-Protestant missionaries 1877, Catholic missionaries in 1879.
+Protestant missionaries in 1877, Catholic missionaries in 1879.
 British East Africa Company in 1888, ruled as a protectorate from 1894.
 1900 – 1920, a sleeping sickness epidemic killed more than 250,000 people.

 Independence from Britain in 1962.
 1966, Prime Minister Milton Obote suspended the constitution and assumed all government powers.
 In 1971, Obote’s government was ousted in a military coup led by Idi Amin Dada.
 Absolute power.
 Idi Amin’s eight-year rule produced economic decline, social disintegration, and massive human rights violations.
 The Acholi and Langi ethnic groups were persecuted as they had supported Obote and made up a large part of the army.
-100,000 – 300,000 Ugandans murdered during Amin’s reign of terror.
+100,000 – 300,000 Ugandans were murdered during Amin’s reign of terror.

 In October 1978, Tanzanian armed forces repulsed an incursion of Amin’s troops into Tanzanian territory.
 The Tanzanian army, backed by Ugandan exiles waged a war of liberation against Amin’s troops and the Libyan soldiers sent to help him.
 On April 11, 1979, Kampala was captured, and Amin fled with his remaining forces.
 This led to the return of Obote, who was deposed once more in 1985 by General Tito Okello.
-Okello ruled for six months until he was deposed after the so called “bush war” by the National Resistance Army (NRA) operating under the leadership of the current president, Yoweri Museveni, and various rebel groups, including the Federal Democratic Movement of Andrew Kayiira, and another belonging to John Nkwanga.
+Okello ruled for six months until he was deposed after the so-called “bush war” by the National Resistance Army (NRA) operating under the leadership of the current president, Yoweri Museveni, and various rebel groups, including the Federal Democratic Movement of Andrew Kayiira, and another belonging to John Nkwanga.

 Museveni has been in power since 1986.
 In the mid to late 1990s, he was lauded by the West as part of a new generation of African leaders.
 His presidency has been marred, however, by invading and occupying the Democratic Republic of the Congo during the Second Congo War, resulting in an estimated 5.4 million deaths since 1998, and by participating in other conflicts in the Great Lakes region of Africa.
 He has struggled for years in the civil war against the Lord’s Resistance Army, which has been guilty of numerous crimes against humanity, including child slavery, the Atiak massacre, and other mass murders.
 Conflict in northern Uganda has killed thousands and displaced millions.